Guidelines for Presenters

 Presenters are strongly encouraged to preview their presentations on a PC before coming to the meeting.
 Note that presentations created on a Macintosh computer may appear differently on a PC.
 If your presentation includes video, you must load both the presentation and the video file onto the laptop used in your session.

 WSN is offering a new option for oral presentations in 2017.
 These Speed Talks will be placed in one of four sessions in the high profile, late morning slot following the morning Coffee Break on Friday.
 These talks will be five minutes long using a format similar to Ignite sessions (20 slides, 15 seconds per slide) with up to 10 consecutive speed talks on related topics per session.
 Our aim is to develop this new type of session as a way for speakers to communicate their work quickly and effectively.
 Consequently, this is not a session for ‘first time’ speakers or for talks requiring lengthy explanation of methods or data analyses.
 Note also that this type of talk is NOT meant to be simply a shorter version of a standard WSN contributed oral presentation and should NOT be selected if you “don’t have enough data for a full talk.”
 In such a case we recommend a poster presentation.
 Instead, speed talks represent a chance to give a fast-moving, polished, provocative talk that might present (1) a new idea or concept, (2) an opinion or synthesis of a current area of research, or (3) a striking finding.
-Guidelines on these types of talks can be found at http://www.ignitetalks.
+These talks are ineligible for the best student paper competition.
+Additional guidelines on these types of talks can be found at http://www.ignitetalks.

 WSN posters will be presented in two back-to-back sessions on Sunday morning.
 The first poster session will take place on Sunday from 8:30 to 10:00 AM.
 Presenters in this first session are requested to put up posters between 7:30 and 8:15 AM.
 The second poster session will take place Sunday from 10:30 AM to 12 noon.
 Presenters in this session must put up posters between 10:00 and 10:30 AM.